fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/2-Lab01_Preparation.md

 ## ***Step 3（Import the Data Generator）***

-＊ Prepare the Data Generator to generate mock data which is simulate the data from the temperature sensors and the RPM sensors attached to multiple pumps respectively.
+＊ Prepare the Data Generator to generate mock data that simulate the temperature sensors and the RPM sensors attached to each of multiple pumps.

 1. Select "Projects" > "Import...", and open the "Import Projects" window.
      Drag and drop the pre-distributed "[`TrainingDataGen.zip`](https://github.com/fujitake/vantiq-related/raw/main/vantiq-apps-development/1-day-workshop/conf/TrainingDataGen.zip)" which is for the Data Generator.